propublica/guides/data-bulletproofing.md

 - Check with experts from different sides of the issue.
 - Find similar stories and study what they did.
 - Look at it.
 If you can actually physically go spot check records, do it.
 - Don’t forget the gut check.
-If someone just doesn’t seem right, it probably isn’t.
+If something just doesn’t seem right, it probably isn’t.
 - Beware of lurking variables
 - Come up with a standard naming convention for your files so you can stay organized.
 I don't recommend naming files "final" or even "super final."
 - If you think you’re in over your head, call on an expert to help.